 Michal Helman is an avid explorer with a lifelong passion for social and environmental justice.
-After having received her bachelor's degree at the University of Michigan in Philosophy and Environmental Science, Michal completed her M.S. in International Conservation and Development at the University of Montana’s College of Forestry and Conservation.
-Michal’s academic research focused on water governance and climate change impacts on the livelihood of agro-pastoralists in the Chilean Patagonia and the Indian Himalaya mountain ranges.
-From Montana Michal went on to work in local government water resource management in both the greater Los Angeles region and the Bay Area of California before returning back to her Michigan roots.
+After receiving her bachelor's degree from the University of Michigan in Philosophy and Environmental Science, Michal completed her M.S. in International Conservation and Development at the University of Montana’s College of Forestry and Conservation.
+Michal’s academic research has focused on water governance and climate change impacts on the livelihood of agro-pastoralists in the Chilean Patagonia and the Indian Himalaya mountain ranges.
+From Montana, Michal went on to work in water resource management in both the greater Los Angeles region and in the Bay Area of California, before returning back to her Michigan roots.

 Michal is passionate about working within the EcoWorks team on bridging the gap between environmental issues and social policy through engaging and empowering our youth to participate in their communities and to recognize their roles as leaders.

 Latia began her journey with Ecoworks in January 2020.
 She is a lifelong Detroiter, with deep passions for youth and social justice.